-Welcome to this morning's Prefects' Investiture and Leadership Assembly, when we honour our student leaders for 2023.
+Welcome to this morning's Prefects' Investiture and Leadership Assembly, when we honour our student leaders for 2024.
 In this, our first official assembly for the year, we recognise the important place of leadership development in all young people, and we hope that you will all continue to seek opportunities to grow and develop your leadership capacity.

 It gives me pleasure to welcome Mrs Felicity Odlin to this assembly as Chair of the Board of Governors.
 Welcome Mrs Odlin and I thank you for taking time out of your busy schedule to present some awards and honour today's leaders.
-Welcome back to Harry Withers and Thomas Kamo, Head and Deputy Head Prefect, from last year, who are here to support and hand over to our new leaders.
+Welcome back to Lily Champion-Smith and Poppy Rumble, Head and Deputy Head Prefects from last year, who are here to support and hand over to our new leaders.

-A special welcome to whānau who have joined us this morning.
-You have every reason to be proud of your son or daughter who is being recognised in a leadership role for 2023.
+A special welcome to parents and guests who have joined us this morning.
+You have every reason to be proud of your son or daughter who is being recognised in a leadership role for 2024.
+And now to our celebration of leadership for our prefect group, followed by the various leadership roles for senior students.
+Due to current gym restrictions on numbers and a large number of guests in assembly today, this assembly is for Senior College.
+Middle School leaders will be recognized next Friday.